moj-analytical-services/writing_functions_in_r/README.md

 This isn’t necessary for the session so don’t worry if you’re not able to do this\!

+## Learning outcomes

+### By the end of this session you should know:

+  - How to write a basic function.
+  - The circumstances when you might want to consider writing a function.
+  - Why using functions is beneficial.
+  - The best practice for writing functions.
+  - Where to go for more information on some of the topics touched on in this course.

+### A note on the examples given in this course:

+During this session we’ll show lots of examples of functions.
+Depending on how experienced you are with using R, some of these examples may introduce new concepts that are not the focus of this course.
+It is not required that you have prior knowledge of these concepts, as they are included only to demonstrate possible uses for functions when undertaking typical programming tasks in DASD.
+One of the purposes of the examples is to provide a resource that can be referred back to in the future.

 ## What is a function?